 5. Repeat step four at least three more times using fresh water every time.
 This is to remove some of the bitterness in the pith.
 If you like orange marmalade, doing this four times should be enough.
 If you aren’t a fan of bitter, you can do it two more times.

-6. For our fifth boil, you are going to add the two cups of sugar along with the water.
+6. For our fifth boil, you are going to add 2 cups of sugar along with the water.
 Bring it to a boil and then reduce it to a low simmer.
 Cook the peels for two hours.
 If the water starts to cook down too fast, just add a bit more.

 7. Remove the candied peels from the stove.
 They should be Gummi Bear-like and the sugar and water mixture will be syrupy.
 If you want eat these immediately, place the candied peels on a drying rack and let them firm up.
 Do this for a few hours.
 Or you can store them in the refrigerator for up to a week until you are ready to use them.